vinnymac/vinnymac.github.io/content/posts/2020-12-19---Hardware-Transcoding.md

 [![Screenshot of 1080p to 720p GPU Transcode Comparison](/plex/transcode_chart.png)](/plex/transcode_chart.png)

 Looking at the chart above, these GPUs can support upto twenty simultaneous transcode streams.
 While all the GeForce GTX GPUs are limited to three simultaneous transcodes, a [driver patch](https://github.com/keylase/nvidia-patch) can be applied on Windows and Linux to remove this unnecessary limitation.
 Once the limitation is removed, the devices are capable of a theoretically unlimited number of transcode sessions.
-The next likely bottleneck for your GPU to run into is VRAM, and the options I chose above all have 6GBs memory (while the Intel® HD Graphics 4600 had a measly 2GB).
+The next likely bottleneck for the GPU to run into is VRAM, and the options I chose above, all have 6GBs memory (while the Intel® HD Graphics 4600 had a measly 2GB).
 Of course, if you just go with a Quadro GPU instead, you don't have to deal with this headache.
 However, Quadro GPUs tend to be more expensive, which makes them a less desirable option in this scenario, but they are certainly the easier choice.

 And so my hunt for a GPU began.
 I shopped around, and found some decent deals, but nothing was as good as what I saw on eBay, OfferUp, Mercari, and Craigslist.
 After being outbid on a couple `GeForce GTX 1660 (6GB)`, I ended up snagging an MSI Aero `GeForce GTX 1060 (6 GB)` in an ITX Form Factor on Mercari for $100.
 The GPU arrived in the mail in 5 days, and was in really great condition.